 - 4th light blinking means it is charged between 75-100%.

-These lights either are blinking during the recharging process.
-They also blink if you want to monitor how much power is left by pressing the power button is pressed once.
-Almost all power banks will show the charging status when the power button is pressed.
-When you check the power bank and you see 4 LED lights glowing steady, it means that the unit is fully charged.
+These lights usually blink during the recharging process.
+They also blink if you want to monitor how much power is left by pressing the power button, a feature that almost all power banks have.
+When you see 4 LED lights glowing steady, it means that the unit is fully charged.

-When you connect your mobile phone to the power bank, it starts to charge it, the LED lights on the power bank indicate the following:
+Conversely, when you connect your mobile phone to the power bank, the LED indicator will start flashing, indicating the following:

 - All 4 lights are blinking means it has between 75%-100% charge remaining.

 - 3 blinking lights mean it has between 50%-75% charge remaining.

 - 2 blinking lights mean it has between 25%-50% charge remaining.